 The Climate Stories Collaborative is a transdisciplinary learning community aimed at growing the capacity of faculty and students to use a variety of creative media to tell compelling climate stories, including the stories of those who are affected by, and/or taking action to address, climate change.
 The project began in the spring of 2017 in the College of Fine & Applied Arts, but is now university-wide in scope.
 Collaborative co-facilitators include Laura England (Sustainable Development), Derek Davidson (Theatre & Dance), and Jennie Carlisle (Art).
 For academic year 2020-2021, we are collaborating with the Common Reading Program and the First Year Seminar Program as they read Elizabeth Rush's book Rising.
 Learn more here.

-Spring 2021: We're excited to co-host a virtual conversation with climate leader Dr. Ayana Elizabeth Johnson--more here!
+On February 11, we had the honor of hosting a virtual conversation with climate leader Dr. Ayana Elizabeth Johnson.

 Signs, Wonders, Blunders